ElSheikh0/Database-for-a-photography-company/README.md

 ---

 # DB_photography Remake
 Designing a complete data base for managing a photographic company and making models to make it easy to manage the data base.
-We used (SQL - FORMs Builder - FORMS Compiler - ERD digram - schema) Hope you like this 😊😉.
+We used (SQL - FORMs Builder - FORMS Compiler - ERD digram - schema) Hope you like this.

 We used :